 2.1 Communication Links to the ESO

 Where a Distribution Restoration Zone Control System is installed by a Network Operator, Inter-Control Centre Communications protocol (ICCP) links or equivalent are required to provide real time situational awareness of the Distribution Restoration Zone to the ESO control room.
 This will enable the ESO to provide overall coordination of the wider restoration process.
 The ICCP link or equivalent will connect the DNO’s Distribution Restoration Control System to the ESO’s energy management systems.
 These systems are usually within the control centres.
-The design and functional specification of the ICCP link or equivalent will be coordinated between the ESO and, the DNO.
+The design and functional specification of the ICCP link or equivalent will be coordinated between the ESO and the DNO.

 The diagram below illustrates the components and communication interfaces of the Distribution Restoration Zone Control System.